georgegesite/Java/OCA_Chapter_3.md

 - `String.equals()` checks content equality.
 - `StringBuilder.equals()` behaves like `==` and checks reference equality (it does not compare content).
 - To compare content between a `String` and a `StringBuilder`, use `StringBuilder.toString()` to convert `StringBuilder` to a `String`.
+- Java does not allow you to compare String and StringBuilder using `==`

 ```java
 public class EqualityExample {